its-me-piyush/neumorphic_style/README.md

 ## Contributing

 Have a bug or a feature request?
-Please follow through a contributing guidline and search for existing and closed issues.
+Please follow through a general contributing guidline and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/zsiecr/neumorphic_style/issues/new).

 Maintained by [Piyush Nagpal](https://github.com/zsiecr).